-Currently, she is writing short fiction stories for women's mags and working on her first novel , which she's very excited about: 'it's a psychological suspense thriller inspired by a true story.'
+Currently, she is writing short fiction stories for women's mags and working on her first novel, which she's very excited about: 'it's a psychological suspense thriller inspired by a true story.'
 An eBook will be released, within the next month or two, about an amazingly geeky Star Trek cruise!
 There's also a fun memoir, almost finished.
-It's the first in a series of motorhome memories which focuses on her camping trips to Spain, Portugal and France where she has lived for eighteen years.
+It's the first in a series of motorhome memories that focuses on her camping trips to Spain, Portugal, and France where she has lived for eighteen years.

-She spends most of her days writing or gardening, practicing yoga and meditation, working as a 'patient information reviewer' and having the odd lunch or two with her friends.
-She spends many hours each day raising awareness about a little known side effect from a drug called Taxotere.
-After Shirley suffered permanent alopecia from this chemotherapy drug, she didn't want another woman to be denied this , life-changing, information therefore enabling her to decide for herself.
+She spends most of her days writing or gardening, practicing yoga and meditation, working as a 'patient information reviewer', and having the odd lunch or two with her friends.
+She spends many hours each day raising awareness about a little known side effect of a drug called Taxotere.
+After Shirley suffered permanent alopecia from this chemotherapy drug, she didn't want another woman to be denied this, life-changing, information, therefore, enabling her to decide for herself.
 She believes very strongly in addressing the taboo subject of depression/mental health of patients after cancer.
 Here is how you can support her campaign https://www.gofundme.com/f/breast-cancer-survivors-unite-against-big-pharma

 Each Wednesday morning she can be found at her local commune's l'epicerie sociale helping the Red Cross.